-Gross wages are the total amount of money paid to an employee before deductions.
+The total amount of money paid to an employee before deductions is known as gross wages.
 Gross wages for salaried employees are equal to their annual salary.
 For hourly employees, gross wages are calculated by multiplying total hours worked by their hourly wages.

 Net wages are the amount of money the employee actually receives—meaning it’s the money that arrives in their bank account after payroll withholdings and deductions.
 Because of these deductions, an employee’s net pay will almost always be less than the employee’s gross pay.

 Gross pay - Payroll Withholdings/Deductions = Net pay

 How To Find Gross Wages on a Paystub and W-2 Form

 To find out if you have correctly calculated gross wages for any given year, look at the bottom line of each paycheck stub or W-2 form.
 The total should match up with the number in the box labeled “Gross Amount.”
 This figure represents the gross wages that were earned by the employee during the period covered by the payroll records.

 How often should employers be calculating gross and net pay?